 “May the wind under your wings bear you where the sun sails and the moon walks.” -JRR Tolkien.
 The Hobbit.
 The call to adventure is a large part of the fun of being a writer.
 A terrific idea sets us onto the storytelling trail, running out like Bilbo without his pocket handkerchief.
 We pound away […]Read More Writing Tip 18.
 Get Set for Adventure.

-“True character is revealed in the choices a human being makes under pressure – the greater the pressure, the deeper the revelation, the truer the choice to the character’s essential nature.” ― Robert McKee, Story: Substance, Structure, Style, and the Principles of Screenwriting Consider a number of things that are wrong in a protagonist’s life at the […]Read More Character Development Made a Little Easier.
-Writing Tips, Day 4.
+‘True character is revealed in the choices a human being makes under pressure – the greater the pressure, the deeper the revelation, the truer the choice to the character’s essential nature.‘ – Robert McKee One of the great uses of drafting time is early revision.
+Strengthening character growth can be addressed with revisions at any stage past the start […]Read More Writing Tip 17.
+Revising for Character Growth

 In a 3-act story, the darkest hour occurs at about the 2/3 point.
 It’s preceded by a moment of beauty and reflection that sets up the darkest hour.
 This moment of peace reminds us of exactly what’s at stake in the struggle.
 Think of The Fellowship, and the pause in the action inside the darkest, […]Read More Writing Tip 16.
 Making the Darkest Hour Darker.

 Whether a manuscript crosses an editor’s desk, or is loaded onto an e-reader, readers will read on if the author invents characters in which they’re invested.
 There are a lot of ways to do that—resonance, unique situations, careful plotting–but the clear path most often missed in the manuscripts I read, is “protagonist’s choice, not reaction.” […]Read More Writing Tip 15.
 Developing Strong Characters.
 Intention vs Reaction.